 So how do they teach?
 The entire program is divided in hundreds of tiny chunks with all the same pattern:

 - task asking to recreate the same example but, let's say, with the different content

 - validation button to pass to the next step

 You are basically learning by repeating the example and to pass validation it has to be solved exactly in the expected way.
 So no variations, no different approaches, just follow example in a dead straightforward way.

 And we all know that in programming if you give same challenge to 10 people you are going to have 10 different approaches.

-So what they learn during this process is how to follow and recreate the examples not how to think logically, look for your own way to solve exercises and not even close to how to combine all the bits and pieces into a solid app.
+So what they learn during this process is how to follow and recreate the examples not how to think logically, look for your own way to solve challenges and not even close to how to combine all the bits and pieces into a solid app.

 Another issue is that if you get stuck on one of the exercises the only options you have is to search for help online – in the community of the platform you are using, googling or, for sure, stack overflow.
 Since this process takes time obviously students loose focus, become frustrated or switch to something else while waiting for reply and then get back to their coding which requires extra efforts to dive into what they were doing again.

 And of course we shouldn't forget about all the possible bugs in the platforms then you have perfectly fine solution but it doesn't validate just because there is a tiny bug in the platform or your solution is slightly different form what is expected by the testing.
 It could be totally fine, but just not for the platform.